mozilla/fxa/features/proposed/FxA-99-improved-login-notification/README.md

       if it was determined to at least country-level accuracy.
 * [ ] The timestamp is presented in UTC
       if no country information can be determined with reasonable confidence.
-* [ ] The email is localized according to the user's stored language preferences, or their accept-language header.
+* [ ] The email is localized according to the user's accept-language header.
       It is *not* localized based on the location of the login attempt.

 ## Metrics